Learning General Representation of 12-Lead Electrocardiogram with a Joint-Embedding Predictive Architecture: Introduction

+\item Beyond diagnostic classification, we show that the learned representations can predict ECG features and support ECG segmentation. \end{itemize}

 In summary, ECG-JEPA introduces a robust SSL framework for 12-lead ECG analysis, overcoming traditional SSL limitations with clinically inspired design elements, scalable architecture, and demonstrated effectiveness on a wide range of tasks.
+Our code is available at \url{https://github.com/sehunfromdaegu/ECG_JEPA}.